-Working While on SSDI: What You Need to Know
+Working While on SSDI: What Minnesota Claimants Must Know

 3/5/2026 | 1 min read

-Working While on SSDI: What You Need to Know
+Working While on SSDI: What Minnesota Claimants Must Know

-Receiving Social Security Disability Insurance (SSDI) benefits does not necessarily mean you must stop working entirely.
-The Social Security Administration (SSA) has specific rules that allow beneficiaries to test their ability to work without immediately losing their benefits.
-Understanding these rules is critical for Pennsylvania residents who want to re-enter the workforce without jeopardizing the financial support they depend on.
+Many Social Security Disability Insurance recipients worry that earning any income will immediately end their benefits.
+The reality is more nuanced — the Social Security Administration has specific rules that allow you to test your ability to work without automatically losing your SSDI.
+Understanding these rules is essential for Minnesota residents who want to explore employment without jeopardizing the benefits they worked hard to obtain.

-One of the most important provisions for SSDI recipients is the Trial Work Period (TWP).
-This program allows you to test your ability to work for up to nine months within a rolling 60-month window while continuing to receive full SSDI benefits, regardless of how much you earn during those months.
+The SSA offers one of its most valuable protections through the Trial Work Period (TWP).
+During the TWP, you can test your ability to work for up to nine months within a rolling 60-month window without losing your SSDI benefits, regardless of how much you earn.

-For 2024, any month in which you earn more than $1,110 counts as a trial work month.
-Once you have used all nine trial work months, the SSA evaluates whether your work constitutes Substantial Gainful Activity (SGA).
-In 2024, the SGA threshold is $1,550 per month for non-blind individuals and $2,590 per month for those who are blind.
+For 2025, any month in which you earn more than $1,110 counts as a trial work month.
+Once you accumulate nine trial work months, your TWP ends and the SSA evaluates whether you are performing SGA.

 Extended Period of Eligibility and Expedited Reinstatement